sugaryourcoffee/secondhand/doc/upgrading-rails-4.0-to-rails-4.1.md

 If anything breaks make sure to first fix the error before moving on.

-## Update to the latest Rails 3.2 version
+## Update to the latest Rails 4.0 version
-We could start to upgrade our app from the current version to version 4.0, but it is advised to upgrade from the most current version.
+We could start to upgrade our app from the current version to version 4.1, but it is advised to upgrade from the most current version.
 To find the most recent version we can issue

-    $ gem list ^rails$ --remote --all | grep -oP "3.2.\d{1,}" 3.2.22
+    $ gem list ^rails$ --remote --all | grep -oP "4.0(.\d{1,})*" 4.0.13
-    3.2.21
-    3.2.20
+    4.0.12
+    4.0.11.1
+    4.0.11
     ...
-    3.2.0
+    4.0.1
+    4.0.0

-So the most recent Rails version is 3.2.22 that we want to update our application to.
-The first step is to add the version to our *Gemfile*.
-We replace the line `gem 'rails', '3.2.11'` with `gem 'rails' '3.2.22'`.
+So it seems we are already on the most recent Rails version which is 4.0.13.

+To make this step complete we are assuming that we are on 4.0.12.
+So we would are not on the latest version, and the first step is to add the version to our *Gemfile* by replacng the line `gem 'rails', '4.0.12'` with `gem 'rails' '4.0.13'`.
 Then we need to run

     $ bundle update rails

-Next run your tests with
+and run your tests with

     $ rspec

-If the update issues any errors, fix them and then run your tests.
+If the update issues any errors, we have to fix them and then run the tests again.
 If you get errors than try `$ rake db:test:prepare` and *rspec* again.

 Only move on if all your tests pass without errors.